Rubus occidentalis: Description

 Long stems also called canes grow up to 1.8 m in length, usually forming an arch shape, but sometimes upright.
 Canes have curved, sharp thorns, while immature canes are unbranched and have a whitish bloom.

 The black raspberry is related to the red raspberry Rubus idaeus and Rubus strigosus, sharing the white underside of leaves, and fruit that readily detaches from the carpel.

+It is closely related to Rubus leucodermis, which is also named black raspberry and blackcap.

-Habitat
+Habitat and native range

 The plant grows in disturbed areas, especially those that are logged or cut.
 It is also found in meadows, and near streams and lakes, trails or roadways.
 The native range of Rubus occidentalis extends as far east as New Brunswick, as far west as Nebraska, as far north as Quebec, and as far south as Mississippi.

 Pests and diseases

 Apple mosaic virus, black raspberry necrosis virus, Elsinoë veneta, raspberry bushy dwarf virus, raspberry leaf curl virus, Rhizobium radiobacter, Rhizobium rhizogenes, Didymella applanata, Monilinia fructigena, Peronospora sparsa, and Peridroma saucia all infest black raspberries.